sandoba/sandoba/README.md

 ## Welcome to the GitHub profile of SANDOBA//EBUSINESS SOLUTIONS (www.sandoba.com)! 👋

 SANDOBA//EBUSINESS SOLUTIONS offers **full stack web development** from 🏙 **Berlin, Germany**, since 2002, specific to each customers individual needs.
-We are your specialists for **eBusiness** / **eCommerce** (Shopping cart solutions), **Content Management** (CMS), **APIs / interfaces**, **Data Science / AI**, **project outsourcing** and much more.
+We are your specialists for **eBusiness**, **eCommerce** (Shopping cart solutions), **Content Management** (CMS), **APIs / interfaces**, **Data Science / AI**, **project outsourcing** and much more.
 Services available in German and English for domestic and international customers.

-We usually **work on behalf of other agencies**, rolling out new projects together for their customers, refactoring / migrating / upgrading existing projects, automating procedures to limit manual daily tasks, crunching numbers for big data sets for visualization, gathering new data on web scale (through our custom crawling infrastructure and a META API platform connecting hundreds of services), code analysis etc.
+We usually **work on behalf of other agencies**, rolling out new projects together for their customers, refactoring / migrating / upgrading existing projects, automating procedures to limit manual daily tasks, crunching numbers for big data sets (e.g. for visualization / dashboards), gathering new data on web scale (through our custom crawling infrastructure and a META API platform connecting hundreds of services), code analysis etc.

 Get in contact if you'd like to lift your projects or your customers projects to the next level.